yafred/chess-explorer-go/README.md

 ## What is it ?

-An opening explorer allows you to browse games move by move.
+An opening explorer allows you to browse games move by move and find out if a position is (statistically) winning or losing.

 ## Why is this one different ?